 Halls of residence

-- Carlton Hill, Leeds LS7- This is a Unipol Managed property, consisting of 51 self contained flats and town houses, each with their own front door.
+Carlton Hill, Leeds LS7- This is a Unipol Managed property, consisting of 51 self contained flats and town houses, each with their own front door.
 Centrally located 8 mins walk from the College.
 The College has a specific allocation for Leeds College of Art students consisting of 42 rooms.
-Rent for Carlton Hill is approximately £100.15 standard or £102.33 deluxe with £6 energy supplement, (not en suite), with a deposit of £200 required.
+Rent for Carlton Hill is approximately £113.22 inc £6 energy supplement pppw standard or £115.45 with £6 energy supplement pppw deluxe with a deposit of £225 required.

-- Liberty Park, Marlborough Street, Leeds—This new student development offers modern facilities including en-suite rooms, a shared kitchen and lounge area, internet access and 24-hour security.
-Rent for Liberty Park is approximately £109 per week inclusive of utility bills as well as internet and en-suite with a deposit of £200 required.
+Liberty Park, Marlborough Street, Leeds—This new student development offers modern facilities including en-suite rooms, a shared kitchen and lounge area, internet access and 24-hour security.
+Rent for Liberty Park under Leeds College of Art nominations is approximately £122 per week inclusive of utility bills as well as internet and en-suite with a deposit of £200 required.